top of page

 "The illustration not only depicts the emerging landscape of the Far East as both reality and thematic cornerstone of the manuscript but also serves as a symbolic epitome––almost a rhetorical summary––of coloniality itself, encapsulating the transpacific encounter and conquest in miniature."
 (Serratos 528)

-The manuscript consists of 612 pages—97 featuring color illustrations, 318 containing written text, and 197 left blank.
+The Boxer Codex consists of 612 pages—97 featuring color illustrations, 318 containing written text, and 197 left blank.

 "The illustrations depict a wide spectrum of individuals, ranging from Afro-Asiatic figures to indigenous peoples, representing diverse social strata and engaging in various occupations predominantly within the Philippines and China."
 (Serratos 525)